smapiot/piral-cli-parcel2/README.md

 1. `type="module"` in the `<script>` of *index.html*
 2. In the *package.json* we need to include `"@parcel/transformer-js": { "inlineEnvironment": true }`
+3. In the *package.json* we need to include `"@parcel/resolver-default": { "packageExports": true }`

+Pilets may also require changes:

+1. Centrally shared dependencies have to be in the `dependencies` - not the `devDependencies` (e.g., move `react` from `devDependencies` to `dependencies`)
+2. Parcel handles the JSX transform of React a bit different - you may need to configure `"jsxFactory": "React.createElement"` in the *tsconfig.json*

 ## License